ShaneGH/busybody/README.md

 |twoWay|Boolean|Bind the first array to the second array also|Yes|
 |**returns**|**busybody.disposable**|**If any subscriptions were made, this function returns an object with a dispose function to cancel the subscriptions**|

-###Bind Properties
+##Bind Properties
 You can bind the values of 2 properties together.
+This will mean that changes to a property of an object will result in changes to another property of another object.

 ```javascript
 var myObject1 = {myProperty: true};